Cheapest Way To Buy Ethereum

 This allows you to “average” out the price of your overall purchase and helps even out spikes and dips in price.
 DCA has several benefits:

-- Having to pay higher transaction costs due to multiple purchases
+- Higher transaction costs due to more frequent purchases

 Where To Store ETH